projectara/greybus-spec/source/special/bootrom.rst

 """""""""""""""""""""""""""""""""""""

-Table :num:`table-firmware-size-request` defines the Greybus Bootrom Firmware Size request payload.
-The request supplies the boot stage of the module implementing the Protocol.
+Table :num:`table-firmware-size-request` defines the Greybus Bootrom Firmware Size Request payload.
+The Request supplies the boot stage of the Interface implementing the Protocol.
+The stage shall equal two.

 .. figtable::
     :nofig: